ckallum/Game-of-Life-Visualizer/README.md

 Callum Ke

-This is a PyGame that visualization of Conway's Game of Life which is a basic cellular automata.
+This is a visualization of Conway's Game of Life which is a basic cellular automata implemented in PyGame.

 How to Run
 ------------